 Interoperability between ITS-G5 and LTE-V2X is currently not possible, meaning that a ITS-G5-only vehicle and an LTE-V2X-only vehicle cannot communicate with each other.
 However, the progressive introduction of connected vehicles – initially equipped only with ITS-G5 but later on also with LTE-V2X (and 5G) – raises the need to ensure interoperability of all connected vehicles on the road.

-the LTE community indicated in in ETSI that the revision work or EN 302 571 comes early because some receiver parameters for V2X-based ITS are not fixed yet.
+The LTE community indicated in in ETSI that the revision work or EN 302 571 comes early because some receiver parameters for V2X-based ITS are not fixed yet.
 Because of the sharing aspect and technical neutrality, V2X cannot expect to work in 10 MHz channels alone on an exclusive use basis in 5875-5925 MHz.
 This would not work with IEEE802.11/ETSI G5, WAS/RLAN or Urban Rail applications.
 All applications in the band have to prepare for common spectrum access in 5855-5925 MHz.

 Spectrum requirements for ITS based on 3GPP specifications: